jperrello/CSE239a_Project/README.md

     Oblivious Content Store (tree-queue.hpp): Hides content caching and retrieval patterns.
     Strong Cryptography (crypto.hpp): Ensures data integrity and confidentiality.
     Performance Optimization: Balances security with efficient router operation.

-## Setting up the Docker Container

-to build:   `docker build -t ndnsim-with-sim` to run:     `docker run --rm ndnsim-with-sim`

-### Optionally, to run with visualization enabled (we've not finished integrating this functionality with our experiment):

-1. First, start an X11 server on your machine.
-In Windows, install and run **VcXsrv** (https://sourceforge.net/projects/vcxsrv/).
-2. Then run the Docker container with X11 port forwarding enabled:
-`docker run -it --env DISPLAY=host.docker.internal:0 -v /tmp/.X11-unix:/temp/.X11-unix ndnsim-with-sim`